ZeinyLing/DIP-Final-Project/README.md

 ## Step4.Inpainting on Colab
 [Main Inpaint code (Stable-Diffusion-Inpaint)](https://colab.research.google.com/drive/1TiPyjSF8TU-NQiozjsXROZE5zkQGJrcr?usp=sharing)
+According to your file name, modify it in code.
+You need have origin fold and mask fold.
 ```
 #According to your file name, modify it in code.
 You need have origin fold and mask fold
 # ==========================